napcok/mabox-doc-en/docs/index.md

 ## What Desktop Environment Mabox use?
 There is no fully blown integrated DE in Mabox.
-Mabox is build on top of OpenBox WM with addition of carefully selected, lightweight and highly configurable components.
+Mabox is build on top of OpenBox WM with addition of carefully selected, lightweight and highly configurable components and some handy home-made tools that help present a streamlined desktop.

 - tint2[^1] is used as a panel.